Vmware Nsx

 create_segmentWriteCreate overlay or VLAN segment with subnet and gateway

-delete_segmentWriteDelete a segment (checks for connected ports first)
+delete_segmentWriteDelete a segment (warns on connected ports)

-get_tier1_gatewayReadGet Tier-1 details: interfaces, route advertisement
+get_tier1_gatewayReadGet Tier-1 details: Tier-0 link, route advertisement

 create_tier1_gatewayWriteCreate Tier-1 gateway with edge cluster and Tier-0 link

-update_tier1_gatewayWriteUpdate Tier-1 properties (route advertisement, tags)
+update_tier1_gatewayWriteUpdate Tier-1 properties (route advertisement, Tier-0 link)

 NATlist_nat_rulesReadList NAT rules on a Tier-1 gateway